stefankarlsson1230/The_CSharp_Players_Guide_1_The_Basics/README.md

  - *Comments*
    - *I merged these small projects into one*

-Chapter 3: Hello World
+## Chapter 3: Hello World

-    1. Print Hello – Print “Hello, World!”
+### From the Book
+- [x] Project 1
+  - Create a new Hello World program from the C# Console Application template.
+  - Run your program using any of the three methods described above.

+### From ChatGPT
     2. Custom Greeting – Ask for user’s name and greet them.
     3. Two-Line Output – Print your name and favorite color.
     4. Hello in Multiple Cases – Output upper/lower/mixed case.